Saturday, December 31, 2011

 Since his incarceration began nearly two years ago, Alan’s eldest daughter has been diagnosed with breast cancer and undergone a double mastectomy; his 89-year old mother is suffering from inoperable cancer; and his wife Judy has undergone surgery for an undisclosed medical issue.
 Alan has lost approximately 100 pounds since his arrest and is suffering from several health ailments.

 Alan Gross, a resident of the DC area, was arrested in Cuba in December 2009 while working with the small Jewish community there to improve their internet access and to create an intranet for them.
 He has been incarcerated ever since.
 He languished in prison for over a year until he was finally charged by the Cuban government.
 He was convicted by a Cuban court of "actions against the integrity of the State," and sentenced to 15 years in prison.
 He subsequently appealed his sentence to the Cuban Supreme Court, and the court reaffirmed the sentence, exhausting all of Alan’s legal options.
 His only remaining avenue is commutation of his sentence by Raul Castro, President of Cuba.
+Alan and his supporters have fervently rejected all accusations that he did anything, or intended to do anything, to harm the Cuban government.
+Quite to the contrary, his work in Cuba was only to help improve the Cuban Jewish community's ability to use the internet.
+The President of the United States, senior Administration officials, Members of Congress, national leaders, and newspaper editorials have all called for his immediate release.

 For additional information about Alan Gross, or to sign the petition, please visit www.jcouncil.org